 Or, free to rest, relax, and/or use for last minute shopping.

-Evening: Closing remarks and musical performance, followed by festive dinner (included).
+Evening: Closing remarks, followed by festive dinner (included).

 Early morning departure for Dubrovnik Airport and return home.

 The Savoia Excelsior Palace stands proudly on Trieste’s historic seafront just a few leisurely steps from the city center.
 The rooms have been recently restyled with a blend of classic elegance and contemporary details, with breathtaking views of the beautiful panorama of the Gulf of Trieste.
 From the Concierge to the 24-hour room service, from the Wi-Fi to the tranquil library, all the hotel’s amenities are selected and personalized to offer you an exceptional stay in unparalleled comfort.

 Opened in 1925 as a refuge for passengers from the Orient Express, the über-stylish Esplanade Zagreb Hotel is an architectural gem.
 Located within easy reach of key attractions, the city’s most iconic hotel combines art deco glamour with every contemporary convenience.
 From imaginative interior decoration to the sumptuous marble bathrooms, each of the thoughtfully-designed and spacious rooms offers a high level of comfort in the heart of Croatia’s vibrant capital.

 Claiming a prime position amid the stunning shores of Split Croatia, Hotel Park offers extraordinary views and excellent walkability to remarkable historic “Old Town”.
 This completely renovated hotel offers a superb standard and very unique and stylish atmosphere.
 The combination of premium materials, colors and art decor style create a refined sense of luxury and relaxing effect with a touch of the Mediterranean past.